RaghavAgarwal0704/appointy-go-api/README.md

   7.4 Unit Testing-

 8.Outputs:
-All output screenshots are available in output folder.
+All output screenshots are available in the output folder.